snowplow-incubator/snowplow-js-analytics-sdk/README.md

 ## Copyright and license

-The Snowplow Scala Analytics SDK is copyright 2018-2021 dokmic, Snowplow Analytics Ltd.
+The Snowplow JS Analytics SDK is copyright 2018-current Snowplow Analytics Ltd.

 Licensed under the **[Apache License, Version 2.0][license]** (the "License");
 you may not use this software except in compliance with the License.